fogfish/typhoon/README.md

 ### running typhoon

 The docker container is easiest way to run standalone instance of the application.
-The option is viable only if either [docker toolbox](https://www.docker.com/products/docker-toolbox) or docker daemon is configured at your environment:
+The option is viable only if either [docker toolbox](https://www.docker.com/products/docker-toolbox) or docker daemon is configured at your environment.
+Use latest release version instead of `x.y.z`
 ```
 docker run -it -p 8080:8080 registry.opensource.zalan.do/typhoon:x.y.z
 ```